Tyrese Granted 50/50 Custody Of Daughter, Slams Ex-Wife On Instagram

 After weeks of social media meltdowns, Tyrese finally has reason to celebrate.
-The Fast and Furious actor was granted 50/50 custody of his daughter Shayla with ex-wife Norma Gibson.
+The Fast and Furious actor was granted 50/50 custody of his daughter, Shayla, with ex-wife Norma Gibson.

 Norma pushed for full custody and requested a mental evaluation on Tyrese after his social media breakdowns became headline news.
 Tyrese’s ex also claimed he was physically abusive to his daughter, and beat her 12 to 16 times, which also caused her to request a restraining order.

-None of Norma’s requests were granted, and the judge presiding over their 3-week-case officially granted Tyese 50/50 custody starting January 1, as reported by TMZ.
+None of Norma’s requests were granted, and the judge presiding over their three week case officially granted Tyese 50/50 custody starting January 1, as reported by TMZ.
 For the remainder of the year, the exes will work out a visitation schedule with Shayla, who is currently living with her mother full time.

 Tyrese made his Instagram account public again today and shared a screenshot of TMZ‘s news coverage of his court case.
 The Transformers actor praised the news outlet for their accurate coverage of the case, calling their story “well balanced” and “TRUE.”